The Night of the Rabbit: Synopsis

-However, Jerry finds out this world is about to be attacked by an evil magician named Zaroff.
-Zaroff already conquered many parallel universes through a spell by using four cursed nails.
-After learning his fourth spell the Marquis disappears, and Jerry returns home to find many years have passed, his home abandoned and his mother long gone.
+However, Jerry discovers this world is about to be attacked by an evil magician named Zaroff.
+Zaroff has already conquered many parallel universes through a spell by using four cursed nails.
+After Jerry completes his training, the Marquis disappears, and Jerry returns home to find many years have passed; his home is abandoned and his mother long gone.
 Determined to break the curse, Jerry returns to Mousewood and finds the residents under Zaroff's influence.
 He captures four lizards posing as humans who are Zaroff's accomplices, and looks for the clearing of the "First Tree" wherein Zaroff lies.
 Trapped in-between worlds, he makes another "carrot flame" which summons forth a masked magician who shows Jerry the way.
 He also learns his father has been removed from his world and all memories of him erased.

 Jerry confronts Zaroff, who traps him on his stage and forces him through twisted plays of the portal worlds.
 Jerry conquers them and removes the nails, and uses them to defeat Zaroff.
-The Magician of Mousewood explains their backstory: Zaroff was the last apprentice of the Marquis de Hoto, who both had grown corrupted by darkness.
+The Magician of Mousewood explains his backstory: Zaroff was the last apprentice of the Marquis de Hoto, who both had grown corrupted by darkness.
 In order to combat Zaroff's rise, the First Tree sent out a memory of the Marquis before his corruption in order to train a new apprentice.
 However, when the memory of the Marquis entered Jerry's world, something had to go; therefore his father was banished to the space in-between worlds and memories of him forgotten.
 The memory of the Marquis is forced to stay behind at the First Tree, and the two promise never to forget one another.